shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/ca5eab00-29db-42ac-ac02-90e8c3adef81" width="516.75" height="379.75"/>

 ##### Shoulders
-The Shoulders will require a M3 hex screwdriver, 8 silver M3 screws, 2 black M3 screws, and 4 black rubber spacers from the motor package, 4 JST cables, 4 servo horns, 4 M3 x 14 mm hex screws, and 4 square-shaped nuts.
+The Shoulders will require:
+ - an M3 hex screwdriver
+ - 8 silver servo horn M3 screws
+ - 2 black M3 screws from the motor package
+ - 4 black rubber spacers from the motor package
+ - 4 JST cables
+ - 4 servo horns
+ - 4 M3 x 14 mm hex screws
+ - 4 M3 square nuts.

 As recommended with every step, it is best to pre-thread all screw holes in the CAD model.
 This is especially important for the Shoulders due to the uniqueness of its screw placements.

 Before placing the Shoulder motors in the 3D printed piece, attach servo horns on the bottom of the 3D piece using the silver M3 screws.
 This will be the servo horns meant to connect to the upper motors of the Bicep assembly that you just completed.
 Make sure to align the horns correctly according to the upper Bicep motors.
 To make this step easier, feel free to attach the servo horns onto the upper Bicep motors, **don’t screw them down yet**.
 Then, screw the Shoulder piece onto the horn.
 The outcome should look like the figure below: